Federal Rules of Civil Procedure: History

 The 1966 amendments to the FRCP unified the civil and admiralty procedure, and added the Supplemental Rules for Certain Admiralty and Maritime Claims, now Supplemental Rules for Admiralty or Maritime Claims and Asset Forfeiture Actions.

+The revisions that took effect in December 2006 made practical changes to discovery rules to make it easier for courts and litigating parties to manage electronic records.

 The FRCP were rewritten with respect to style, effective December 1, 2007, under the leadership of law professor and editor of Black's Law Dictionary Bryan A. Garner, for the avowed purpose of making them easier to understand.
 The style amendments were not intended to make substantive changes in the rules.

 Effective December 1, 2009, substantial amendments were made to rules 6, 12, 13, 14, 15, 23, 27, 32, 38, 48, 50, 52, 53, 54, 55, 56, 59, 62, 65, 68, 71.1, 72 and 81.
 While rules 48 and 62.1 were added.
 Rule 1(f) was abrogated.
 The majority of the amendments affect various timing requirements and change how some deadlines are calculated.
 The most significant changes are to Rule 6.

 The FRCP does not apply to civil actions centralized into multidistrict litigations (MDLs), which have grown from a small minority of federal civil cases to the majority of them.
-At the end of 2018, for the first time ever, more than half of all pending federal civil actions had been centralized into MDLs.
-In other words, over half of all federal civil actions were not actually being litigated under the FRCP, but under ad hoc procedures crafted by federal district judges to manage complex civil litigation.
+At the end of 2018, for the first time, more than half of all pending federal civil actions had been centralized into MDLs.
+In other words, over half of all federal civil actions were not being litigated under the FRCP, but under ad hoc procedures crafted by federal district judges to manage complex civil litigation.
 In response to these developments, many attorneys representing both plaintiffs and defendants have argued that the FRCP should be amended to expressly address the unique requirements of MDLs.

 Titles of Rules

-There are 86 rules in the FRCP, which are grouped into 11 titles.
+There are 87 rules in the FRCP, which are grouped into 11 titles.
+There are also two separate supplemental rules governing certain actions under admiralty law (Rules B-F) and civil forfeiture (Rule G); and for individual social security actions (Supplemental Rules 1-8).

 Listed below are the most commonly used categories and rules.